In this article

 Giving your baby cool water may help soothe his or her gums.
 If you have introduced your baby to solid foods, frozen fruits like bananas or berries might be good options.

 For babies that are three months or older, you can give them pain relief medicines like paracetamol.
-However, make sure you administer the medicines as directed by your physician to avoid overdosing.
+However, be sure to administer the medicines as directed by your physician to avoid overdosing.

-It is necessary to seek health solutions for your baby’s teething pain.
-However, there are some teething remedies that can worsen the symptoms, causing harm to your baby's oral health.
+Some teething remedies can worsen the symptoms, causing harm to your baby's oral health.
+These include:

-Benzocaine induces a state of methemoglobinemia (increased level of hemoglobin that cannot carry oxygen), thus decreasing the amount of oxygen in circulation.5
+Benzocaine induces methemoglobinemia (increased level of hemoglobin that cannot carry oxygen).
+This decreases the amount of oxygen in circulation.5

 Just like numbing gels, some teething tablets contain ingredients that cause unpleasant side effects (e.g., belladonna).
 Belladonna is unsafe when taken orally and can cause enlarged pupils, rapid heartbeat, and fever.

 Amber teething necklaces are made of baltic amber beads that are strung together.
-There is a popular belief that amber teething necklaces offer pain relief to a baby’s sore gums.
+Some believe amber teething necklaces offer pain relief to a baby’s sore gums.
 However, they can cause harmful effects such as choking and death and should be avoided.

 Teething is a natural developmental process.

 Even though it is uncomfortable for most babies, it does not cause harm.
-If your baby cries too often and you are not certain it is because of painful teething, then you should see a doctor.
+See a doctor if your baby cries too often and you are not certain it is because of painful teething.
 Routine dental checkups are also essential.

-If your baby shows severe symptoms like high fever, vomiting, diarrhea, or rashes, you should see a pediatrician as the baby might be suffering from an illness.
+See a pediatrician if your baby shows severe symptoms like high fever, vomiting, diarrhea, or rashes.
+Your baby might be suffering from an illness.

 In this article